muhammadhamzach/Calculator_using_Csharp/readme.md

 * there is something wrong with double == condition,
 * a couple of other bug fixes that i forgot
 * Threading implementation was fun

+#### Update 24/08/2020 0300 hrs
+* Removed threading cz too much trouble
+* couple of bug fixes like == condition and multiple tabs of same type shown
+* Enter Bug needs to be solved as first priorty